It might be our last chance to save even a few coral reefs from climate change

 It’s a paradise.
 At least it was before the heat wave.

 When I first explored the Chagos Archipelago 15 years ago, the underwater view was incredible.
-Schools of brilliantly colored fish in blues, yellows and oranges darted among the corals of a vast, healthy reef system.
+Schools of brilliantly colored fish in blues, yellows, and oranges darted among the corals of a vast, healthy reef system.
 Sharks and other large predators swam overhead.
 Because the archipelago is so remote and sits in one of the largest marine protected areas on the planet, it has been sheltered from industrial fishing fleets and other activities that can harm the coastal environment.

 But it can’t be protected from climate change.